-Welcome to the Santa Cruz River in the heart of Tucson, Arizona
+Welcome to the Santa Cruz River, the birthplace of Tucson, Arizona

 For over 12,000 years, the Santa Cruz River and its underlying aquifer supplied crucial water to humans and wildlife from the Tucson Basin to the current U.S./Mexico border.
 However, the arid climate and excessive use depleted the aquifer and dried up the river.
 From the 1970s until recently, wastewater effluent had been the water source for two stretches of river, but it was of poor quality.
 Recent efforts to revitalize the river led to significant upgrades in wastewater treatment plants, bringing back clean water and supporting plant and animal life.
-With ongoing dedication and support, the Santa Cruz River can be restored, providing an essential resource for people, agriculture, and nature in the region’s arid landscape.
+The Santa Cruz River can be restored with ongoing dedication and support, providing an essential resource for people, agriculture, and nature in the region’s arid landscape.

 The Santa Cruz River is the lifeblood of the region